 Pretty affordable for one of the best experiences of your life, don’t you think?

-What to Pack & How to Prepare for Swimming With Whale Sharks
+How to Prepare for Your Whale Shark Adventure

 The whale shark tour takes up most of your day—at least 5 hours.
 Plus, if you do a tour out of Playa del Carmen, there’s an hour ride to and from Cancun.